John Mākini Kapena: Early life and family

 Born on October 2, 1843, at Lāhainā, on the island of Maui, Kapena was the son of Mākini and High Chiefess Nāʻawa, a relative of the Kalākaua family.
 He was adopted under the Hawaiian custom of hānai by his uncle Jonah Kapena, an influential statesman, judge and royal advisor since the reign of King Kamehameha III (r.
 1825–1854).

-Kapena was educated at the Royal School and later at the Oahu College (now Punahou School).
+Kapena was educated at the Royal School and later at the Oahu College.
 In 1863 he married Emma Aʻalailoa Malo (1846–1886), the only daughter of early Native Hawaiian historian and Christian minister David Malo and his third wife Rebecca Lepeka.
 Emma was an accomplished musician and composer and served as an attendant of Princess Liliʻuokalani.
 Emma died unexpectedly from heart disease on April 18, 1886, at the age of 39.

 They had one daughter, Alexandrina Leihulu Kapena (1868–1914).
 On November 5, 1887, Leihulu married Morris Kahai Keohokālole of Maui.
 She later divorced Keohokālole and married Henry N. Clark after he divorced his wife Emma Dreier.
 Leihulu owned property on Hawaii and the mainland United States.
 She died on March 23, 1914, while living in San Francisco, California.
 She was the last lineal descendant of David Malo.
 Leihulu died intestate and her estate was disputed between her widower and her two next of kin: Samuel I. Maikai and David U. K. Maikai (grandsons of John William Elliott Maikai).
 The Hawaii Supreme Court ruled in favor of her widower as her sole heir.